PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 data, so the callback does not immediately repeat the same search.
 The legacy family-specific optimizer wrappers remain signature-compatible while the runner itself uses the common family optimizer.
-This declarative conversion reduced the module from 3,120 to 2,881 lines without changing pass order or fallback ownership.
+This declarative conversion reduced the module from 3,120 to 2,850 lines without changing pass order or fallback ownership.
+Input-plan dispatch is also declarative for non-Add families: one map owns the common resolver signature, one owns resolvers requiring public tensor names, and one owns Swish/Leaky resolvers that permit unary companions.
+An import-time invariant requires these maps to cover every declared family except direct and recursive Add.
+Add remains explicit because it carries the candidate-wide consumer set through recursive planning.
 Exclusive pads constants are remapped in place; shared or public pads constants use copy-on-write so unrelated Pad consumers preserve NCHW semantics.
 Dequantize inputs retain source scale and zero-point provenance